-Prerequisite: B Grade, 70% Exam Year 10 Science OR B Chemical Science and 70% Exam and must be in Science Pre-ATAR 1 or 2 in Semester 2
+Prerequisite: B Grade, 70% Exam Year 10 Science OR B Chemical Science and 70% Exam

 The Chemistry ATAR Course equips you with the knowledge, understanding and opportunity to investigate properties and reactions of materials.
 Theories and models are used to describe, explain and make predictions about chemical systems, structures and properties.
 You will recognise hazards and make informed, balanced decisions about chemical use and sustainable resource management.
 Investigations and laboratory activities develop an appreciation of the need for precision, critical analysis and informed decision making.